Pawa-IT-Solutions/cloud-mastery-docs/docs/setup-frontend-repository.md

     ```

     **Working with Multiple Terminals**
-        Your document shows opening a new Cloud Shell terminal tab by clicking the `+` icon.
+        Open a new Cloud Shell terminal tab by clicking the `+` icon.
 This is a great way to manage separate tasks.
 For this guide, we will perform the clone from the home directory in the same terminal.

     ![Open a New Cloud Shell Terminal](assets/images/cloudshell_open_new_terminal.png)
     ![Two Cloud Shell Terminals](assets/images/2-cloudshells.png)

 3. Run the `git clone` command, pasting the frontend repository's SSH URL you just copied.
-    # Replace the URL with your own forked repository SSH URL
+    Replace the URL with your own forked repository SSH URL

     ```
     git clone git@github.com:austinkaruru1/cloud-mastery-frontend.git